Party for Freedom: Growth (2006–2010)

 Wilders' party had for a long time polled low in polls, despite some media attention.
 Wilders' leading role in the campaign against the European Constitution, which was rejected by Dutch voters by 62%, led to a rise.
 In the run-up to the 2006 general election, Wilders founded the Party for Freedom.
-The campaign focused on the Islam, with Wilders warning for a "tsunami of Islamization".
+The campaign focused on Islam, with Wilders warning of a "tsunami of Islamization".
 Despite low polling, the party won 9 seats.
 The seats were taken by the "old nine": Wilders, Fleur Agema, Raymond de Roon, Hero Brinkman, Martin Bosma, Dion Graus, Barry Madlener, Teun van Dijck and Sietse Fritsma.